zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-app-db-atp-datapump/migrate-app-db-atp-datapump.md

 10. **Enter** the name of your namespace as `NAMESPACE`.
 This was output when you tested the OCI CLI.

-11. Go to **User -> Settings** and copy your full username (usually email prefixed with the ID service if your login is through Single Sign On).
+11. Go to **User -> Settings** and copy your *full username* (it usually consists of your email, sometimes prefixed with the ID service if your login is through Single Sign On).
 Enter it as the `OCI_USER` variable

 12. In **User -> Settings** click **Auth Tokens**